romangrubic/Snoop-Adverts-Flask/README.md

 they will be explained that their key is invalid and instructed to go back to advert.

 User can click on filter buttons that are visible on all main pages, where he can fast search a specific category of adverts.
 If he wants to see `Motors`, all adverts in category of Motors will show.
 Same for the rest of the categories.
-There is also a search bar where user can search for a keyword or part of the keyword.
-Also they can search by specific county if they wish on `Open filters` button.
+Search bar where user can search for a keyword or part of the keyword.
+They can search by keyword and/or by county.
+If none is selected, then search will result in showing ALL adverts.
+There is also `Addiotional` button where user can search by category and county.

 There is also an `Add advert` link in the navigation where by clicking on it, new page will show up and user can put item for sale.